openregister/registers-rfcs/content/metadata-log/index.md

 ## Motivation

-Registers started as pure data, and slowly they added different bits of metadata.
+Registers started as pure data, and slowly added different bits of metadata.
 The reference implementation has a few bits of metadata (e.g.  description, name, fields) but the specification offers no way to consume them.

 This RFC aims to keep backwards compatibility by creating a new log to encode metadata changes with references to the data log to keep